hemanth/maths-cs-ai-compendium/README.md

 First semester at university, I took 17 modules at once, grades were not great for it, so I used a technique:

 **Phase 1**: Cumulative reading after classes
-Read each slide/note title/headers only, close the book, then visualise and write an explanation for that concept.
-Only re-read what you missed, similar to masked-language modeling in machine learning.
-After the re-read, ultimately implement the concept in code after.
-You develop muscle memory for each concept.
+Read each material after class, before bed.
+The next lecture, start all over until the current end, then fill knowledge gaps with additional research.
+This allows your brain to connect the patterns.

 **Phase 2**: Shadow reading before exams
 Read each slide/note subtitle, close the book, then visualise and write an explanation for that concept.
 Only re-read what you missed, similar to masked-language modelling in machine learning.
 After the re-read, ultimately implement the concept in code after.
 You develop muscle memory for each concept.